torbennehmer/hacs-e3dc/README.md

 **Read the following before using this functionality on your own risk:**

 - Calls to this operation are rate-limited, your E3DC probaby will not accept more than one call every few hours.
 One unit reported to me had a wait time of two hours, apparently.
 The website mentions that this operation can only be called once a day and limits the charge amount to 3 kWh.
 This, again, is unconfirmed, so your milage may vary.
 - Important from a monetary point of view: You will have losses from two AC/DC conversions (load and unload), as opposed to one when charging from the PV.
 A single conversion will probably cost you 10-15% in stored power.
 So, charging 10 kWh from the Grid will approximate only 7-8 kWh when using it.
 Also, the wear on the battery should be considered.
 Following that, you'll want significant savings, not just a few cents.
 - Check if your local laws and regulations do allow you to charge your battery from the grid for consuming power later in the first place.
 - Check the impact on any warranty from E3DC you may have.

 To stress this once more: Use this feature at your own risk.

 ### Set maximum wallbox charging current

-The Service `set_wallbox_charging_current` will set the maximum charging current of the given Wallbox in Amps.
+The action `set_wallbox_charging_current` will set the maximum charging current of the given Wallbox in Amps.
 16A is typical for a 11kW Wallbox, 32A is typical for a 22kW Wallbox.

 **Read the following before using this functionality on your own risk:**

 - If values cannot be set, this may be due to the hard limits for your fuses configured during the installation of the Wallbox.
 Only a E3DC service technican can and should change these limits.
 - In case your fuse settings are wrong (too low) and you set the charging current too high, you may blow your fuse or even damage your Wallbox.
 - Check your local laws and regulations whether setting the Wallbox to a higher charging current requires approvals from your grid operator.

 ## Upstream source

 The extension is based on [Python E3DC library](https://github.com/fsantini/python-e3dc) from @fsantini.
 The general considerations mentioned in his project do apply to this integration.

 ***